 After we woke up, my wife checked the city and asked some locals how I as a foreigner could reach the monastery best.
 My face covered with cap and face mask (I shaved my face already), we continued our trip again with a local who brought us to a place where daily sky burials taking place.

 It wasn't something which I had to see at the first place, but my wife was insisting.
 I agreed since our further walking route to Larung Gar started from this location.

 The area where they put the dead bodies was a bit further away and surrounded by a fence that tourists couldn't see them directly.
 However, from a distance you could look still into the area.
 Surprisingly, there have been a lot Chinese tourists gathering at the hill close by, waiting for the start of the burial.

 After one hour waiting, the body arrived at the scenery and put it within the fenced area.
 In the meantime the numbers of vultures already exceeded the numbers of tourists waiting for the show.
 At one point two men opened the gates of the fence for the vultures to enter, what they immediately did with creating a big dust cloud.

 The vultures dug into the body and together with the butcher smell in the air, I had the feeling being in a horror movie.

 After the burial, we walked several km as advised by the locals along the mountains to our final destination.
-In this height and under consideration that we are both no real hikers, it was challenging.
+In this height and considering that we are both no real hikers, it was challenging.
 But we did it...

 The valley was mind-blowing.
 Everywhere small red houses.
 We walked through the streets and enjoyed the atmosphere and again we experienced amazing friendly people.
 While heaving dinner in a small kitchen where they served some very tasty noodles, we where surrounded by local women.
 Exited to see a guy from Germany in Larung Gar they gave me the advise to be careful and to always cover my face in order not to be spotted by the police.